yukoba/nd4j/getstarted.md

 Simply click "Next" on the following screen, and on the screen after that (below), just name your project. ("ND4J", perhaps?)
 Now you should go into your pom.xml file within the root of the new ND4J project in IntelliJ.

-Make sure the following dependencies appear within the `<dependencies> ... </dependincies>` section, so Maven installs the ND4J-API and the JBLAS:
+Make sure the following dependencies appear within the `<dependencies> ... </dependincies>` section, so Maven installs the ND4J-API and the JBLAS backend:

 The ND4J-API: